AlexShRz/alette-os/apps/marketing/docs/getting-started/request-modes.md

 } = getState()
 ```
 :::tip
-"Peeking" is especially useful when you are testing requests.
+"Peeking" can be used for request testing.
 For example, here is how
 to wait for the `error` request state in `vitest`:
 ```ts
 test('it fails', async () => {